Environments

 On the other hand, if you have two or more environments, you can choose which one is the default environment for your project:

 You can also configure a specific goal to use a different environment.
-In the goals list, click on Edit settings in the context menu of a goal and then select the environment in "Advanced settings".
+In the goals list, click on Edit settings in the context menu of a goal and then select the default environment in the "Environment" settings section.
+If the environment has an associated bridge, it will be shown here.

-If you just want to run a specific goal using a different environment once, you can configure it using the "Execute advanced..." option to run the goal, then choose the environment as part of the execution.
+If you just want to run a specific goal using a different environment once, you can configure it using the "Execute advanced..." option to run the goal or journey, then choose the environment as part of the execution.

 If a goal is executed using an environment that is not the project's default environment, the execution job will be tagged with a tag following this format: environment: <environment-name> (e.g: "environment: development"), so you can filter and locate jobs that used a certain environment.